Skip to next element

 Delta-9 THC has been widely researched for its potential to reduce nausea and vomiting, making it a valuable tool in various medical settings, especially for patients undergoing intense treatments like chemotherapy [7].

-In medical settings, delta-9 THC is available in various prescription forms, such as dronabinol (Marinol) and nabilone (Cesamet).
+In medical settings, Delta-9 THC is available in various prescription forms, such as dronabinol (Marinol) and nabilone (Cesamet).
 These medications are specifically formulated to help manage nausea and vomiting in patients with chemotherapy-induced nausea.

 Is Delta-9 THC Safe?
 What Are The Risks?